What is an Alcoholic Nose?

 Typically, once rhinophyma develops, it doesn’t respond well to medications.
-Medications may be successful in treating less severe cases and other subtypes of rosacea.
+Medications may successfully treat less severe cases and other subtypes of rosacea.

 Surgery is the standard treatment of severe rhinophyma.
 Enlarged blood vessels and tissue growth can lead to nose and facial disfigurement.
 This can be enduring unless the pompous area is surgically exercised.
 Surgery is the best choice for most patients.
 It’s thought of as the most effectual alternative for long-term results.